Andreas Maercker

 Andreas Maercker (born 26 April 1960) is a German clinical psychologist and international expert in traumatic stress-related mental disorders who works in Switzerland.
 He also contributed to lifespan and sociocultural aspects of trauma sequelae, e.g. the Janus-Face model of posttraumatic growth.
+Recently, he has been increasingly engaged in cultural clinical psychology.

 Biography

 Andreas Maercker studied medicine and psychology in East Germany.
 He graduated as M.D. in 1986 at the Humboldt University of Berlin.
 From 1988 to 1989 he was a political prisoner in the GDR for ten months due to an escape attempt to the Federal Republic (sentenced to two years in prison and earlier "redeemed" by the Federal Republic of Germany).
 In 1995 he graduated as Ph.D. with a study conducted at the Max Planck Institute for Human Development in Berlin supervised by psychologist Paul B. Baltes.
 In 1999, he became a psychology professor at TU Dresden.
 Since 2005, he holds the chair of Psychopathology and Clinical Intervention at the University of Zurich.
 Since 2011, he has chaired the working group "Stress-associated disorders" for ICD-11 revision by World Health Organization.
 In 1998, he co-founded the German language Society for Psychotraumatology (Deutschsprachige Gesellschaft für Psychotraumatologie) and served as its president.
 In 2017, he also co-founded the European Association for Clinical Psychology and Psychological Treatment (EACLIPT) and serves as its secretary.
 Starting in 2017, he is chairperson of the commission "Instrumentalization of Psychology in the GDR" of the German Psychological Society on Stasi psychology.